oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 Consider the following unit tests, and their associated HTML markup.
 Only one fixture is present, and it is shared among tests.

-Each test check if the container is empty, then rely on a single element inside it to perform the following checks.
-Since the test might be run in parallel and out of order, the test suite will succeed or fail randomly.
+Each test checks if the container is empty, then rely on a single element inside it to perform the following checks.
+Since the test might be ran in parallel and out of order, the test suite will succeed or fail randomly.

 ```html